Posterior fossa tumor is a type of brain tumor located in or near the bottom of the skull.

 Most tumors of the posterior fossa are primary brain cancers.
 They start in the brain, rather than spreading from somewhere else in the body.

 Posterior fossa tumors have no known causes or risk factors.

 Symptoms occur very early with posterior fossa tumors and may include:

-Symptoms from posterior fossa tumors also occur when the tumor damages local structures, such as cranial nerves.
+Symptoms from posterior fossa tumors also occur when the tumor damages local structures, such as the cranial nerves.
 Symptoms of cranial nerve damage include: